StockSharp/doc/en/topics/api/connectors/stock_market/fugle/configuration_fugle.md

 Obtain the credentials from the provider and specify the connection parameters.

 - `Token` - authentication credential.
-- `ReconnectAttempts` - numeric connector parameter.
+- `ReconnectAttempts` - maximum number of reconnection attempts.
 Default value: `10`.